 FUTURE ARCHAEOLOGY

-Future Archaeology is an innovative approach to futures research.
+Future Archaeology is an innovative approach to futures thinking.
 It lives in the space between humanity, imagination, art & design.
+Curiosity, creativity and courage play an important role in this.

 Its goal is to enhance companies’ strategic planning and decision-making processes.
-Rather than relying solely on predicting the future from the present as traditional foresight methods do, Future Archaeology adopts an innovative inverted lens - looking back from envisioned futures to the present.
-This imaginative, creative approach leverages speculation on what could lie ahead to shed new light on current realities and decisions we need to take today.
+Rather than relying solely on predicting the future from the present as traditional foresight methods do, Future Archaeology adopts an innovative inverted lens - looking back to the present from envisioned futures.
+This imaginative, creative approach makes use of speculations on what could lie ahead to shed new light on current realities and decisions we need to take today.
 It complements traditional methods, where both approaches converge to create a more holistic view of the future.
 Moreover, this future-backward perspective can be applied both in service industries and in the field of product/industrial design to uncover new solutions and opportunities.

 WHAT IS FUTURE ARCHAEOLOGY?

 In the hidden corners of our mind, there exists a portal that grants us access to a world beyond what is immediately conceivable.
 A place where the boundaries of reality blur and our imagination takes flight.
-This portal is the ‘sense of possibility’ and it opens up journeys through the landscapes of our imagination, past the boundaries of the ordinary and into the realm of the extraordinary.
-The sense of possibility allows us to create something that has not yet existed in this form, unbound by the constraints of the present.
+This portal is called the ‘sense of possibility’.
+A sense that allows us to look at the future and the challenges at hand through a different lens.
+Through it everything that currently is the way it is might just as easily be thought of differently.
+Using our sense of possibility means tapping into our imagination rather than relying solely on our expert knowledge.
+It allows us to create something that has not yet existed in this form, unbound by the constraints of the present.

-Future Archaeology treats the future as an uncharted territory, ripe for exploration and discovery much like an archaeological dig site.
-It requires venturing forth with an imaginative lens, unconstrained by the limitations of the present day.
-Future Archaeologists must speculate and invent artifacts from potential realities that have yet to be realized - futuristic objects, ideas and experiences existing only in the realm of imagination ("what if?”).
-The future archaeologist cannot simply map the obvious landscapes before them.
-They must push beyond boundaries of convention and actualities, daring to uncover the hidden depths and unturned soils rather than surveying mere surfaces.
+Future Archaeology views the future as an uncharted territory, ripe for exploration and discovery much like an archaeological dig site.
+It allows venturing forth with an imaginative lens, unconstrained by existing problems and the limitations of the present day.
+To find new things, new ideas and to go beyond the limitations of the present, Future Archaeologists must push beyond boundaries of convention and actualities, daring to uncover the hidden depths rather than surveying mere surfaces.

 “What if we excavated the hidden depths and unturned soils, rather than just surveying the surface?”